DrJLabs/shop-pbs/docs/wholesale-conversion/storefront-wholesale-tasklist.md

 ## 2C Ensure menu responsiveness

-- [ ] Test the menu on mobile.
+- [x] Test the menu on mobile.
-- [ ] Adjust spacing, font sizes, and colours as needed.
+- [x] Adjust spacing, font sizes, and colours as needed.
-- Current state: Not verified; requires theme editor / admin access.
+- Current state: Verified via Playwright at 375px and 768px; no overflow or spacing issues observed.

 **Acceptance Criteria**
 - Mobile menu is readable, tappable, and does not overflow.